GMTSE/ProjetsJavaMaterial/JavaByComparisonSumUp.md

     * This will ease refactoring when switching to another concrete type
 54. Favor Immutable Over Mutable State
     * Misuse of objects is detected at compilation time
-    * Use final when Object are not supposed to change
+    * Use `final` when Object are not supposed to change
-    * Since everything is a reference in Java, using XXX x = y creates 2 references to the same object.
+    * Since everything is a reference in Java, using `XXX x = y` creates 2 references to the same object.
 Modifying one will impact the other.
-If this was not the intent (forgot the create a copy of the instance) this will be detected at Runtime only
+If this was not the intent (forgot to create a copy of the instance) this will be detected at Runtime only
     * This is particularly true for "value objects" (indistinguishable if their values are equal): percentages, money, currency, times, dates, coordinates, distances...
     * **TIP** also set the Class as final, otherwise sub-classes might re-introduce mutability
 55. Combine State and Behavior
     * Classes containing only behavior (=Methods) but lacking state (=Fields) indicate OO-design problems (encapsulation is lost)
     * Watch out for methods that only work with their input parameters, but NOT with the Fields of their class
 56. Avoid Leaking References
-        * BEWARE in your setters, if you simply copy the reference passed as argument, an external modification of the Object thazt waht passed as argumetn will also change the content of your own Object!
+    * BEWARE in your setters, if you simply copy the reference passed as argument, an external modification of the Object thazt waht passed as argument will also change the content of your own Object!
     * **TIP** In your setters, copy the content of the Objects/Collections passed as argument: `this.xxx = new ArrayList<>(xxxArg);`
         * Also protects against null by raising Exception if one is passed as argument!
     * BEWARE in your getters, when you return an Object/Collection, even it is final (reference is not modifiable), the content can still be modified!